Complete guide to 5G

 5G stocks: investment tips

-This most recent version of cellular network technology is in many ways just a turbo-powered 4G service.
-But it's more than that.
-And although much of the 4G technology will remain in place, there are some significant hardware and software differences in the 5G network compared with that of 4G, ultimately allowing for a more advanced end user experience.
+Although much 4G technology will remain in place, there are some significant hardware and software differences in the 5G network compared with that of 4G.

 Another difference between the two networks is that 5G uses many more small cells and small cell networks compared with 4G.
 According to a recent McKinsey report, a 5G small cell network would see something like 15 to 20 sites per square kilometer in highly populated urban environments, as opposed to two to five sites with 4G.

 |4G LTE (4G proper)||Max down: 100Mbps (1Gb/s) Max up: (50Mb/ps)||20-30 milliseconds||Multiple input / multiple output (MIMO)|